-- In a mixing bowl of a stand mixer fitted with paddle attachment, combine completely soften cream cheese blocks and sugar and beat on medium low speed, about 30 seconds.
+- In a mixing bowl of a stand mixer fitted with the paddle attachment, combine completely softened cream cheese blocks and sugar and beat on medium-low speed, about 30 seconds.

 - If the cream cheese can't be whipped smoothly, turn off the mixer immediately and let it continue softening at room temperature.

-- Add one egg at a time to cream cheese mixture and beat until everything is incorporated, about 1 minutes.
+- Add one egg at a time to the cream cheese mixture and beat until everything is incorporated, about 1 minute.
 The mixture will become smoother after each added egg.

-- Then add heavy cream, salt and vanilla extract and continue beating until the mixture is super smooth, approximately 30 seconds.
-Scrape down the sides of the bowl with the spatula couple of times during the mixing process.
+- Then add heavy cream, salt, and vanilla extract and continue beating until the mixture is smooth approximately 30 seconds.
+Scrape down the bowl's sides with the spatula a couple of times during the mixing process.

-- Carefully add flour into the cream cheese mixture and mix just until everything is fully incorporated, approximately 30 seconds.
-The batter should be smooth, silky and free of lump at this point.
+- Carefully add flour into the cream cheese mixture and mix until everything is fully incorporated approximately 30 seconds.
+The batter should be smooth, silky, and free of a lump at this point.

-- Grease the bottom and the sides of baking pan with soften butter.
+- Grease the bottom and the sides of the baking pan with softened butter.

-- Measure and cut 2 big pieces of parchment papers to line the pan.
+- Measure and cut two big pieces of parchment paper to line the pan.
 I cut 15-in-square-parchment-papers for my 8" baking pan.
-Remember to lightly grease in between of the parchments to make them stay in place easily.
+Remember to lightly grease between the parchments to make them stay in place easily.